Jangho-Kim/PSG-pytorch/Readme.md

-# Position-based Scaled Gradient for Model Quantization and Sparse Training (NeurIPS 2020)
+# Position-based Scaled Gradient for Model Quantization and Pruning (NeurIPS 2020)

-This repository is the official implementation of [Position-based Scaled Gradient for Model Quantization and Sparse Training]().
+This repository is the official implementation of [Position-based Scaled Gradient for Model Quantization and Pruning](https://papers.nips.cc/paper/2020/hash/eb1e78328c46506b46a4ac4a1e378b91-Abstract.html).

 The source code is for reproducing the results of Figure 1 of the original paper and Table 1A of Appendix A.